|Prep time||Cook time||Ready in||Yields|

 - 1/2 cup yellow pumpkin, cut into 1-inch cubes

-- 1/2 cup any other vegetable, do not use sweet vegetables
+- 1/2 cup any other vegetable, but do not use sweet vegetables

-- 1 tsp white raw rice, soaked in water
+- 1 teaspoon white raw rice, soaked in water

 - 1 big cup or 2 medium cups yogurt or curd, sour curd preferred

 - 1/2 teaspoon cumin seeds